infokiller/i3-workspace-groups/README.md

 the time it's active.
 When you want to work on another task, you can switch the active group.
-Workspaces that are not in the active group can still be interacted with, but some of the commands provided are designed to make it easier to interact with the workspaces of the active group.
+Workspaces that are not in the active group can still be interacted with, but some commands provided are designed to make it easier to interact with the workspaces of the active group.

 NOTE: In a multi-monitor setup, there is an active group per monitor (which can be the same, depending on the group of the active workspace in that monitor).